sammyoos/EratoFun/README.md

 as best as I could to demonstrate the similarities.
 I have, for some time, tried to figure if the numbers are predictable, but so far have not had success.

-The page displayed, shows the gap between composites knocked out the by each prime being interated over (divided by because all the gaps are even).
+The page displayed, shows the gap between composites knocked out by each prime being interated over (divided by two because all the gaps are even).
 Each row is also shifted over by one, to highlight the similarities between the rows.

 _Sam_